 It was also during the 1990s when trendy K-dramas were very in-demand.
 Young characters were introduced, a realistic description of life was depicted, and catchy OSTs were used to become top charters.
 The TV networks were compelled to link the popularity of the dramas to goods sales due to this.

 The 2000s is the era of K-dramas that are more popular with us right now.
 During this period, the online world, like social networking sites and film streaming sites, played a vital role in the growth of K-dramas.
 It reached more audiences not just in Korea but also from different parts of the world.
 The storylines and topics also became varied.

 Filming locations were also not just done in Korea.
 They also managed to go to different countries like Paris, Greece, Budapest, Shanghai, etc. Characters wore trendy, fashionable clothes and designer pieces, and the actions were leveled up.
 Today, Korean dramas continue to become a global phenomenon.
 The quality of these dramas has gone too far from where they started.
 Now, you can’t imagine the entertainment industry without Korean dramas and movies.

 After learning a bit about Korean drama, let us learn about Korean drama vocabulary.
 These are the most common words you usually hear when watching K-dramas.
 In learning these Korean drama vocabularies, you will be provided with romanizations and English translations to help you understand.

 Who would forget when Secretary Kim called Vice President Lee Young-Joon’s “Oppa”?
-The first Korean drama vocabulary to learn are the words used to address people.
+The first Korean drama vocabulary to learn is the words used to address people.
 Using honorifics and politely addressing someone is really important in Korean culture.
-You will hear Korean speaking differently based on the people they talk to.
+You will hear Koreans speaking differently based on the people they talk to.
 This is done to sound polite.
 They have different ways to address someone older and younger than them.

 - Unni (언니): when a female calls an older female